Severe Weather 101

 Questions and answers about weather phenomena, including tornadoes, thunderstorms, lightning, hail, floods, damaging winds and winter weather.

 There can be as many as 40,000 thunderstorms each day around the world.
-They are the most common in the U.S., where they can produce tornadoes, floods, lightning and damaging winds.
+They are most common in the U.S., where they can produce tornadoes, floods, lightning and damaging winds.